It is easy to confuse being confident with being uncompromising, egoistic, loud, and ignorant.

 No person can stay in the same position and have the same mindset throughout their life.
 You will have to evolve into a new being with every passing day.

 There will be times that the changes will seem scary but know that big risks lead to big achievements.
+Remember that confidence comes with age and experience.

 Your beliefs, perceptions, and views will change, and to develop quiet confidence, you need to be ready to accept the changes.